 - Discouragement/depression (low self-worth due to incomplete goals)

-Perfectionism can exacerbate anxiety and reflect worry about things we think we cannot control.
+Perfectionism and ADHD can exacerbate anxiety and reflect worry about things we think we cannot control.
 When kids have experienced previous struggles with chores, homework or class assignments, they worry about whether they can perform necessary tasks.
 They aren’t sure that they’ve got what it takes to do what is being asked of them.
 They are concerned about possible failure and want to avoid any embarrassment.
-If they struggle with organization and prioritizing, they don’t know where to begin and how to maintain perspective which makes things worse.
+If your child struggles with organization and prioritizing, then they don’t know where to begin and how to maintain perspective which makes things worse.
 Finn, age 16, tells me “ It’s hard to let go of the little stuff because everything is important.”

 Reframing the goals and how to proceed on meeting them reduces perfectionism.
 The first step is to keep things simple.
 When you break tasks down into smaller, do-able parts, kids are more likely to make efforts and keep trying–even if things aren’t exactly right.
-The stakes are lower because things are smaller and “mistakes” have less consequence or value.
+The stakes are lower for kids with perfectionism and ADHD because things are smaller.
+Therefore, “mistakes” have less consequence or value.
 When they work on these tasks and complete them–imperfect but finished–they start to overcome perfectionism.

 When kids can accept that something is good enough, they start to build a standard to apply to bigger items.
 Of course, determining what is good enough comes from a collaborative conversation that might also include the school to set appropriate ideals.
 When they attempt and then complete these easier goals, they are learning the skills to accept the reality of imperfection that all of us deal with.
 There is a difference between accountability (owning and accepting what you do with honesty and calm) and perfectionism (needing everything to be a certain way and judging yourself negatively when it’s not).